stassa/ijclr_2024_experiments/README.md

 IJCLR 2024 Experiments
 =======================

-[Stand by for GIF loading...]
+Exploring a "dungeon" map and building a map with grid-based SLAM.
+(Stand by for GIF loading...)

 ![Exploring a "dungeon" map](images/dungeons_cropped.gif)

-Exploring a "dungeon" map and building a map with grid-based SLAM.
+Planning with a model-based solver; acting with a model-free controller.

 ![Planning with a solver, acting with a controller](images/solver_controller.png)

-Planning with a model-based solver; acting with a model-free controller.

 Install SWI-Prolog
 ------------------